GoPlausible/.github/profile/README.md

 1- Attendee simply gets onboard by opting into parent ASC.

-2- Then get a searchable list of POAP venues and applys to one by opting into it.
+2- Then get a searchable list of AlgoPOAP venues and applys to one by opting into it.

-3- Then after general venue activation (by author) and by satisfying what POAP venue options require, claim the POAP and get POAP NFT if approved.
+3- Then after general venue activation (by author) and by satisfying what AlgoPOAP venue options require, claim the AlgoPOAP and get AlgoPOAP NFT if approved.

-Note : If SIG is not enabled for POAP Venue, Claim approval will send POAP NFT to Attendee's wallet but if SIG is enabled then after signing of Author, it'l be sent automatically to attendee's wallet.
+Note : If SIG is not enabled for AlgoPOAP Venue, Claim approval will send AlgoPOAP NFT to Attendee's wallet but if SIG is enabled then after signing of Author, it'l be sent automatically to attendee's wallet.

 ```mermaid
 sequenceDiagram